 As long as secured credit payments are kept current, a consumer proposal will not affect assets like a house or vehicle, as these items are protected during the proposal.
 Some borrowers opt to surrender secured assets instead of making payments.
 However, the LIT works to formulate a budget that consolidates unsecured debt with an affordable payment.
 Thus, most borrowers find it easier to maintain monthly house and car payments.

 Unsecured credit is debt that is not protected from nonpayment by an asset.
 A secured asset may be a house, automobile, or other property upon which a lien is placed in case the borrower defaults.
+An example would be a home equity loan or a car title loan.
 A consumer proposal is an agreement to eliminate unsecured debt only.
 This includes credit such as:

 Canadian debt relief and consolidation is unique from the parallel system in the United States.
 Consumer proposals may also include income tax and some types of student loans.
 With rare exceptions, these debts cannot be discharged or eliminated in U.S. bankruptcy courts.